 Welcome to the Book Enigma!
 We will be reviewing different genres of books from young adult fiction to sci-fi.
 Enjoy!

-Along with reading YA, along with other genres, I also foster kittens, and play the piano and cello!
+Aspiring author who, along with reading YA, along with other genres, also fosters kittens, and play the piano and cello!

 “A room without books is like a body without a soul.”